 Tip #2 – Use Social Media to Announce Sales, Special Events, and Product Recalls

-Another excellent use of social media like Facebook is for product recalls, or even product knowledge.
+Another excellent use of social media like Facebook is for product recalls or even product knowledge.
 Let existing customers see information that the average public does not see.
 It keeps them informed post-purchase and makes them feel welcome.
-But, also remember that you it can have the opposite effect if you don’t monitor the site.
+But, also remember that you can have the opposite effect if you don’t monitor the site.
 If you ignore questions or comments and show no interest, you can lose customers just as quickly as gain them.